folio-org/stripes/doc/permissions.md

 A user is allowed to perform an operation only if they have the necessary permission.

-Most permissions are rigorously enforced by back-end modules -- e.g. mod-users simply will not allow someone without the `users.collection.get` permission to read collections of user records.
-But the UI code also checks permissions, so that it can avoid offering the user operations that it knows will fail due to lack of permissions.
+Almost all permissions are rigorously enforced by back-end modules -- e.g. mod-users simply will not allow someone without the `users.collection.get` permission to read collections of user records.
+In addition to this, the UI code also checks permissions, so that it can avoid offering the user operations that it knows will fail on the back-end.
 For example, a user without the `circulation.loans.item.put` permission is not offered the opportunity to renew a loan, since the attempt to do so would be rejected by the back-end module.

 A few permissions are checked only on the UI side: for example, the link to the Items UI module is displayed only to users who have the `module.items.enabled` permission.
 While a different UI could bypass such UI-only permissions, doing so would not violate security as the back-end permissions would still be checked.
 Omitting UI elements for which the relevant back-end features will not permit operations is a service to the user, not a security feature.